skeoop/skeoop.github.io/javafx/WorkerThreads.md

     }
 ```

-Finally, use `startWorker` and `stopWorker` as Event Handler methods for the start and stop buttons in the UI.
+Finally, add `startWorker` and `stopWorker` as Event Handler methods for the start and stop buttons in the UI.
 In the `initialize()` method change the code to:
 ```java
     @FXML